-Established in 1925, Volcanoes National Park Rwanda ranks among the oldest National Parks of Africa and the aim of its gazzettion was to conserve the Mountain Gorillas from poachers.
+Established in 1925, the Volcanoes National Park Rwanda ranks among the oldest National Parks of Africa and the aim of its gazzette was to conserve the Mountain Gorillas from poachers.
 The borders were further increased in the year 1929 by the Belgian colonial Masters to cover more parts of Rwanda and Congo and it was named Albert National Park covering 8,090km2.
 However, 700ha were later cleared for human settlement in the year 1958.

-Following the independence of Democratic Republic of Congo in the year 1960, the National Park was divided into two and after Rwanda gained independence in 1962, still the new government resolved to keep the park though the population was already dense.
+Following the independence of Democratic Republic of Congo in the year 1960, the national park was divided into two and after Rwanda gained independence in 1962, still the new government resolved to keep the park though the population was already dense.
 However, the National Park was reduced between 1969 and 1973 with 1,050ha cleared for pyrethrum growing.

 The Arrival of Dian Fossey

-The arrival of Dian Fossey in 1967 in Volcanoes National Park saw its popularity rise all over the world as a centre for Mountain Gorilla research and conservation.
+The arrival of Dian Fossey in 1967 in Volcanoes National Park saw its popularity rise all over the world as a centre for mountain gorilla research and conservation.
 Dian Fossey established a research station at Karisoke between Mount Bisoke and Mount Karisimbi and spent great deal of her time researching about Mountain Gorillas and devising means for conserving them before she succumbed to unclear death in the year 1985.
 The Movie Gorillas in the Mist was showcased in her commemoration and she is buried at her research station along with her most admirable Silverback Digit.

-During the Rwandan Civil War, Volcanoes National Park Rwanda was turned into a battle field and the park headquarters were attacked in the year 1992 but the park resumed operations including receiving visitors in 1999 when it was believed to be safe and under complete control.
+During the Rwandan Civil War, Volcanoes National Park was turned into a battle field and the park headquarters were attacked in the year 1992 but the park resumed operations including receiving visitors in 1999 when it was believed to be safe and under complete control.